Updated July 28, 2020

 Ivar’s Salmon House/Facebook

-There are many Ivar’s restaurants around Seattle, but this one in the Northlake/Wallingford neighborhood has a patio with views of Lake Union, the Seattle skyline, and the Space Needle.
+There are many Ivar’s restaurants around Seattle, but this one in the Northlake/Wallingford neighborhood sits right on the water with a patio offering up-close views of Lake Union boat traffic and the downtown Seattle skyline.
 Whether you’re in the mood for a quick, take-and-go lunch or sit-down dining, you have options: Order deliciously deep-fried seafood at the Fish Bar window, then take your pick of picnic tables around the corner on the patio barge.
 Half of the patio is reserved for guests of the Salmon House – a full-service restaurant with the same fried goodness, plus healthier options such as Portobello Caesar salad and grilled salmon.

 Tip: Bring out-of-town guests here.
 The sweeping views and seafood menu will check off two items on every Seattle tourist’s bucket list.

-Kids will love watching the seaplanes take off and the water taxis drop off passengers at the restaurant dock.401 NE Northlake Way
+Kids will love watching the seaplanes take off and the water taxis drop off passengers at the restaurant dock.

 Seattle, WA 98105

-Located a Fisherman's Terminal, this place is a classic waterfront fish bar.
-Get your fish to go, grab a spot on the plaza and dig in.
+Located a Fisherman’s Terminal, this place is a classic waterfront fish & chips bar with some of the best fried fish in town.
+Get your fish to go, grab a spot on the benches nearby and dig in.

 Tip: There’s free parking next to the restaurant.

-Kids will love checking out the colorful fishing boats in the marina.1900 W. Nickerson St
+Kids will love checking out the colorful fishing boats in the marina.

 Seattle, WA 98119